-It has been said, which I believe, there is a strong evidence that the higher the level of our self-esteem, the more likely we will treat others with respect, kindness, and generosity.
+It has been said (and I believe it to be true), there is strong evidence that the higher our level of self-esteem, the more likely we are to treat others with respect, kindness, and generosity.

-And so, let's be aware of some basic mistakes that can make us age faster:
+With this in mind, let's be on the lookout for some basic mistakes that can make us age faster:

 Not getting enough sleep

 Avoiding (healthy) fats